blakeegee/primo-explore-transfer-basic-search/README.md

 # primo-explore-transfer-basic-search
-Transfer your Primo basic search query to WorldCat Discovery or Google Scholar
+Transfer your Primo Basic Search query to WorldCat Discovery or Google Scholar
 ## prerequisites:
 * this code is for the ExLibris product Primo Explore (aka, Primo New UI)
 * you will need to have downloaded your Primo UI Customization Package from the Primo Back Office